elainebroche-dev/ms1-thrive/README.md

 ### Code
 - Code on how to do the fade-in of the hero image came from information on this page : [CSS Image fade-in tutorial](https://blog.hubspot.com/website/css-fade-in)
-- Code on how to do a rounded button as seen on the index.html page was based on code on : [W3Schools Rounded button tutorial](https://www.w3schools.com/howto/howto_css_round_buttons.asp)
+- Code on how to do a rounded button as seen on the Home page was based on code on : [W3Schools Rounded button tutorial](https://www.w3schools.com/howto/howto_css_round_buttons.asp)
-- Code on how to do the flip-card effect on the index.html page was based on example code on : [W3Schools Flip card tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)
+- Code on how to do the flip-card effect on the Home page was based on example code on : [W3Schools Flip card tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)
 - Code on how to include google map with marker was based on code from this site :  [How to embed Google Map](https://www.maps.ie/create-google-map/)
 - Code on how to implement flex boxes was based on instructions from [YouTube Flexbox Tutorial](https://www.youtube.com/watch?v=S0a7PEOi0do)